6 Things You Need To Know About Marketing Management (+ 5 Templates)

-Then, the copy must be written for the direct mail flyers, which will serve as the creative direction for all the other items.
+The copy must then be written for the direct mail flyers, which will serve as the creative direction for all the other items.

 Should there be changes to the creative direction, you have to return to the graphics phase and start again.

 Why would you want to choose the Waterfall technique?
-Here’s a shortlist of some benefits of choosing Waterfall for your projects.
+Here’s a short list of some benefits:

 - It is simple and straightforward.

-- Everything has a start and end, so budgets are easy to adhere to.
+- Everything has a start and end, so budgets are easy to follow.

 - Team members are less involved and can work on other things until their phase begins.